History

 2009

-We secured funding to enable us to provide casework advocacy to people with a Learning Disability in Bridgend.
+AMW began to provide professional advocacy for adults with a Learning Disability in Bridgend.

 2010

-We secured funding to enable us to provide casework advocacy to people with a Learning Disability in Rhondda Cynon Taf.
+AMW began to provide professional advocacy for adults with a Learning Disability in Rhondda Cynon Taf.